osmocom/osmo-ttcn3-hacks/_testenv/README.md

   collisions when running a test with multiple configs (`rename_junit_xml_classname.sh`).
 See below for `PATH` and `PWD`.
 A `TESTENV_CLEAN_REASON` env var is set to `prepare`, `crashed` or `finished` depending on when the script runs.
+The script will not run on crash if podman is used, as the container gets shutdown beforehand.

 #### Component section